 Do you enjoy visiting Glacier National Park but hate the summer crowds?
 Alan and I do, too.

 On a recent Montana winter vacation to Glacier National Park, Alan and I discovered a frozen wonderland devoid of people.
-Of course visiting national parks in winter—when they’re mostly closed—involves a bit of travel planning, so follow our advice for an active winter adventure that will satisfy your itchy travel feet.
+Of course visiting national parks in winter—when they’re mostly closed—involves a bit of travel planning, so follow our advice for a cold weather trip that will satisfy your itchy travel feet.

 Planning a Glacier National Park winter trip